denoland/deno/docs/runtime/workers.md

 permission options [here](../getting_started/permissions.md).

-By default a worker will inherit permissions from the thread it was created in, however in order to allow users to limit the access of this workers we provide the `deno.permissions` option in the worker API.
+By default a worker will inherit permissions from the thread it was created in, however in order to allow users to limit the access of this worker we provide the `deno.permissions` option in the worker API.

 - For permissions that support granular access you can pass in a list of the